qoherent/ria-hub-docs/docs/content/.Installation/with-docker-rootless.en-us.md

 # Installation with Docker

-Gitea provides automatically updated Docker images within its Docker Hub organization.
+RIA Hub provides automatically updated Docker images within its Docker Hub organization.
 It is possible to always use the latest stable tag or to use another service that handles updating Docker images.

-The rootless image uses Gitea internal SSH to provide Git protocol and doesn't support OpenSSH.
+The rootless image uses RIA Hub internal SSH to provide Git protocol and doesn't support OpenSSH.

 This reference setup guides users through the setup based on `docker-compose`, but the installation of `docker-compose` is out of scope of this documentation.
 To install `docker-compose` itself, follow